 Bronzing and contouring are an example of those terms.
 Although many may interchange them, there is a clear difference between the two products.
-Today, we are here to help you determine the difference between contour and bronzer.
+Today, we are here to help you understand the difference between contour and bronzer.

 Plus, we’ll also give you some tips on how to properly contour or bronze your face.
 That will also help you improve the overall makeup look you want to achieve.

-Defining Contour And Bronzer
+Defining Contour vs Bronzer